Classification of radar targets using machine learning and deep learning

 end;

-In the next code cell let's execute the function to create training and test sets
+In the next cell of the code, we will perform the function of creating training and test sets.

 path_to_data = "$(@__DIR__)/New_imgs"